PixioDoc LogoPixioDoc

 • Monitor moles and pigmented lesions

 Capture high-resolution images and dermoscopy shots to compare against the prior visit.
-Side-by-side comparison helps surface the subtle morphology changes that warrant biopsy.
+Side-by-side comparison (Pro) helps surface subtle morphology changes between visits.

 • Demonstrate improvement during consultations